 Focus on results, not tools.

-Far too often people focus on the methods by which we solve a problem than the validity of solution itself.
+Far too often people focus on the methods by which we solve a problem rather than the validity of solution itself.
 A plumber might have an awesome, new lightweight and sturdy pair of corrosion-resistant black oxide finish vanadium steel water pump pliers, but if he can’t manage to repair a leaky faucet, those extravagant, advanced, state-of-the-art tools are pointless.
-What tool you use to create a design is ancillary to the outcome.
+The tool you use to create a design is ancillary to the outcome.
 Use what works for you, not just what sounds best on a resume.